sdias/win-10-virtual-desktop-enhancer/docs/issue-page.md

 If you have found yourself in any of these situations:

-- you have experienced any problem using this program;
+- You have experienced any problem using this program
-- you found a bug in the program
+- You found a bug in the program
-- you have an idea about a nice feature this program lacks and you think it could be useful in a future release;
+- You have an idea about a nice feature this program lacks and you think it could be useful in a future release

 First of all, open the [issue page](https://github.com/sdias/win-10-virtual-desktop-enhancer/issues/) and search among the issues (both open and closed ones, you can switch which you are viewing at the top, under the search bar) to verify that your problem/bug/idea has not been already submitted.
 If you found an issue which applies to your situation and it has been closed, please read all the discussion thoroughly: it could contain the solution to your problem or an explanation about why the issue was closed.
 If the issue is still open instead feel free to contribute to the issue with your own experience: it will help everyone involved.